irisli/crowd-prediction-pool/README.md

 	- **name** - Text name of profile
 	- **slug** - URL safe representation of the name (lowercase and no spaces)
 	- **minAccountAge** - Minimum reddit coinsight age to be included in pool.
 	- **minCurrentProfit** - Minimum coinsight monthly profit to be included in pool.
+[Deprecated: coinsight game resets monthly and can cause problems]
 	- **minTotalProfit** - Minimum coinsight lifetime profit to be included in pool.
 	- **minChangesMonth** - Minimum coinsight flair changes per month to be included in pool.
 	- **minChangeCount** - Minimum coinsight flair lifetime changes to be included in pool.